Glenfinnan railway station: Glenfinnan Station Museum

 The Glenfinnan Station Museum is located in the station building, on the Down platform.
 The museum's exhibits focus on the construction, impact and operation of the Mallaig Extension Railway in the late 19th century.
 The restored booking office includes the original tablet instruments and, again since early 2012, various artefacts specific to the local area.
 There is also a changing exhibition of railway photography and a gift shop.
 The museum is open seasonally.

-During 2011 and early 2012, the entire Museum site underwent extensive refurbishment.
-This included major work to the Original Signal Box; a new external staircase, repairs to cladding and a reference theatre/teaching space installed.
-The main station building underwent alterations to meet current access requirements and new weather proofing on the roof.
-Ongoing work includes rebuilding the link path between the Station and Glenfinnan Viaduct, site of filming for several Harry Potter films, and expansion of the museum archives.
+During 2011 and early 2012, the entire museum site underwent extensive refurbishment.
+This included major work on the original signal box; a new external staircase, repairs to cladding; and installation of a reference theatre/teaching space.
+The main station building underwent alterations to meet current access requirements and to add new weather proofing on the roof.
+Ongoing work includes rebuilding the link path between the station and Glenfinnan Viaduct, site of filming for several Harry Potter films, and expansion of the museum archives.